MS Stena Superfast VII: Conversion to day ferries

-Before the two ships entered service for Stena Line, an extensive refurbishment and conversion was undertaken in Gdańsk, Poland.
-As part of this conversion, the free height of the upper vehicle deck was raised to 5.05 m allowing Stena to carry full height freight.
+Before the two ships entered service for Stena Line, an extensive refurbishment and conversion was undertaken, overseen by Stena Ro-Ro and Knud E Hansen, at the Remontowa Shipyard in Gdańsk, Poland.
+This was rumoured at the time to have cost a total of €14M.

+As part of this conversion, the free height of the upper vehicle deck (deck 5) was raised to 5.05 m allowing Stena to carry full height freight.
+This included removing the passenger areas on deck 6, where there were areas such as a bar and a conference room.
+There still is a blue lift exit on deck 6, which only leads to the stairway.

 Both ships also received an additional bow thruster to improve manoeuvrability.
 This took their complement to three bow thrusters and one stern thruster.

-As the new port in Scotland had an automated mooring system installed, the ships were also adapted to work with this by adding three steel bollards on the starboard side bow.
+As the new port in Scotland had a TTS automated mooring system installed, the ships were also adapted to work with this by adding three steel bollards on the starboard side bow.
 The conversion of the vessels and construction of the new port in Scotland were part of a £200m rolling investment in the route between Scotland and Northern Ireland.
+There were also 2 remote controlled arms installed at Belfast Victoria Terminal 4, which attach to the stern of each vessel.

+Incidents

 On 6 November 2018, Stena Superfast VII had a near-miss with a Royal Navy nuclear submarine submerged at periscope depth.
+The periscope passed about 50 - 100m off the ships starboard side.

+On 19 July 2023, a small fire broke out in an emergency generator room onboard the Stena Superfast VII while docked in Belfast, as it prepared to sail for the 11.30 crossing from Belfast Harbour to Cairnryan.
+The sailing and all subsequent sailings were cancelled as a result.